EXPECTANT MOTHER FAQS

 • Try not to stand still for long periods of time.

-Herbal Remedies during pregnancy.
+Are herbal remedies safe during pregnancy?
 [Back to Top]

 There is very little known about herbal medicine and nontraditional medications during pregnancy.
 Many women don’t consider herbal remedies to be medicine and when pregnant women don’t report their use of theses substances to their obstetricians, this is worrisome because even “herbs or vitamin supplements” can have side effects or interactions with other medications.